 Cope is well acquainted with both the culture and the process of NCF and has already put considerable time and effort into mapping NCF's future, This experience together with a seasoned business career developed in his professional positions equip him to offer reasoned input, based on direct experience and excellent community networking exposure.

-were based on a vision he had of NCF's opportunities and future and came
+based on a vision he had of NCF's opportunities and

-the proposal stage.
-Because of his understanding of these projects, he
+Because of his understanding of these projects, he can

-can not only help bring new Directors up to speed, but also can play an
+not only help bring new Directors up to speed, but also

 He has a wealth of community and private sector contacts and can assist FreeNet in positioning itself well in our community.
 He can assist with the necessary liaison and networking with our community partners.